uaineteine/Coord/README.md

 ## Getting Started

-Add project to solution with reference
+Add project to solution with reference to get started

-## Version 1.0
+## Version 1.1

 See the [changelog](changelog.txt) for details.